adham618/adham618/README.md

 ### Hi there 👋
 I'm Adham Tarek.
 I'm a Front End Developer My role is to write and style the front-end components that meet the requirements of our mocks and fulfill our user stories.
-I also monitor and process pull requests for production deployments.<br>
+I can also monitor and process pull requests for production deployments.<br>
 Technologies used: JavaScript, React, Redux, Next.js, TypeScript, Tailwind CSS, etc.<br>
 I can work alone or within a team.